remkos/rads/README.md

 Following is a history of releases on GitHub, newest to oldest.

 ### v4.0.0
-Import from GoogleCode into GitHub.
+* Import from GoogleCode into GitHub.

 ### v4.0.1
-Updated the way the version number is determined, using either the version tag in configure.ac or "git describe --tags" when using a git repository.
+* Updated the way the version number is determined, using either the version tag in configure.ac or "git describe --tags" when using a git repository.
-Removed all the SVN $Id$ and $Revision$ tags.
+* Removed all the SVN $Id$ and $Revision$ tags.
+* Updates for future Jason-3 processing.
+* Updates for processing of CryoSat-2 Baseline C.

+### v4.0.2
+* Prepared for GCC and GFortran version 5.
+* rads_add_ww3_222 did not properly identify 6-hourly time step for recent grids.
+* Improve module dependencies in Makefiles.
+* Introduced GDR-E orbit for CryoSat-2.